superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 ## Atomic Subsystem Specifications

+### Drone controller

+### Drone

+### Jetson Nano
+#### connections
+Bi-directional wireless connection line between Jetson Nano and the drone controller.
+USB connection to extenal microphone. analog signal to doppler sensor
+USB connection to speaker

+#### specifications
+The Jetson Nano shall communicate via LoRaWAN to the drone controller.
+The Jetson Nano shall use signal processing to determine heart rate and respritory rate.
+The Jetson Nano shall be able to get accurate readings from 1 meter away.
+The Jetson Nano shall be able to use the microphone and speaker to communicate with the individual.
+The Jetson Nano shall not store recordings except for use in transmitting to drone controller The Jetson Nana shall limit recorded voice between 80 Hz and 255 Hz

+#### Description

+The Jetson Nano is the center of the sensor processing and communication.
+The Nano will connect to the drone and will interface the microphone, speaker, doppler, and drone controller.
+It will employ signal processing algorithms to extract useful information about the heart rate and respritory rate.
+The Jetson Nano will connect wirelessly to the drone controller module and ensure that no audio information is recorded.

 Based on the high-level design, provide a comprehensive description of the functions each subsection will perform.

 Inclued a description the interfaces between this subsystem and other subsystems: